 What has helped you stay optimistic about the situation?

 With the exception of not being able to perform at night and clubs being closed, nothing has really changed.
-My daily routine and life has stayed the same.
+My daily routine and life have stayed the same.
 I work from home and have a home base.
 During the day, I work out and always have used exercise to stay positive.
 This keeps me focused and helps me stay optimistic about my life’s goals.

 Do you have any news on when you can come home?